Allergy Blood Test

 What is an allergy blood test?

-A test that measures the level of allergy-related antibodies in the blood.
+A medical test used to measure the level of allergy-related antibodies in the blood.

 If you have any feedback, please get in touch.